 “Youth work is a practice that places young people and their interests first.
 Youth work is a relational practice, where the youth worker operates alongside the young person in their context.
-Youth work is an empowering practice that advocates for and facilitates a young person’s independence, participation in society, connectedness and realisation of their rights” Australian Youth Affairs Coalition, National Definition of Youth Work, 2013.
-National Definition of Youth Work (PDF) Youth Work WA was involved in the development of the National Definition of Youth Work with AYAC during 2013. |
+Youth work is an empowering practice that advocates for and facilitates a young person’s independence, participation in society, connectedness and realisation of their rights” Australian Youth Affairs Coalition, National Definition of Youth Work, 2013. |

 ![]() To be considered a Youth Worker in Australia, you should practise according to the definition above, and in Western Australia your practice should be aligned to the Code of Ethics for Youth Work in WA.
 If you find it impossible to align your work to the Code of Ethics, your role wouldn’t be considered youth work. | If the following statements don’t apply to your service or to the way you work with young people then it’s probably not Youth Work;